Hossain2024/CodePath-IOS-PreWork/README.md

 Submitted by: **Maliha Hossain**

-**ColorPlay** is an app that  allows to Change  background color of UI by clicking changeBackgroundColor Button
+**ColorPlay** is an app that  allows users to Change  background color of UI by clicking changeBackgroundColor Button

 Time spent: **4 hours**